Ruben Kihuen: Early life and education

 Rubén Jesús Kihuen Bernal was born in Guadalajara, Mexico.
 His family moved to the United States in 1988.
 Kihuen's grandfather was an immigrant to Mexico from Lebanon who married a native Mexican.
 His father Armando Kihuen was a laborer in Orange County, California, before moving to Las Vegas in the 1990s and becoming a middle school science teacher.
 Kihuen attended Rancho High School and was named the 1997–1998 Nevada "soccer player of the year."

-Ruben graduated from the University of Nevada, Las Vegas with a Bachelor of Science degree in education.
-While in high school and college, Kihuen volunteered for the campaigns of Senator Harry Reid, Virginia Governor Mark Warner, and Houston Mayor Lee Brown.
+Kihuen graduated from the University of Nevada, Las Vegas with a Bachelor of Science degree in education.
+While in high school and college, he volunteered for the campaigns of Senator Harry Reid, Virginia Governor Mark Warner, and Houston Mayor Lee Brown.
 As of 2011, Kihuen was enrolled in the Master of Public Administration degree program at the University of Oklahoma.

 Early career

 In 2002, Kihuen became a deputy field director for the Nevada Democratic Party.
-He then served as regional representative to Senate Majority Leader Harry Reid.
+He then was regional representative to Senate Majority Leader Harry Reid.
 He then worked as student recruiter and academic advisor for the College of Southern Nevada (CSN).
 He is a past member of the Clark County Community Development Advisory Committee and the North Las Vegas Citizen's Advisory Committee.